argoproj-labs/argocd-image-updater/docs/basics/update-strategies.md

     strategy with images hosted on Docker Hub.

 !!!note
-    If you are using _reprocudible builds_ for your container images (e.g. if your build pipeline always sets the creation date of the image to the same value), the `latest` strategy will not be able to determine which tag to update to.
+    If you are using *reproducible builds* for your container images (e.g. if your build pipeline always sets the creation date of the image to the same value), the `latest` strategy will not be able to determine which tag to update to.